E-Sh4rk/PokeGlitzer/README.md

 Then:
 - On Windows, just open `PokeGlitzer.sln` using Visual Studio 2019
-- On Linux/MacOS, you should be able to build with the command `dotnet build PokeGlitzer.sln -c Release` (not tested yet)
+- On Linux/MacOS, you should be able to build it with the command `dotnet build PokeGlitzer.sln -c Release` (not tested yet)